Travertine: A Natural Stone with a Warm, Distinctive Character

 Baelskaai forms part of Ostend’s new Oosteroever district.
 This comprehensive development reconciles new and existing architecture with the port and its surroundings.
 The green interior enhances the project’s liveability and dynamism.
 A sleek, symmetrical façade with enclosed terraces was constructed for one of the modern apartment buildings using 2,500 square metres of natural stone tiles.

-Travertine maintenance
+Travertine Maintenance

 The same maintenance and installation guidelines apply to travertine as for limestone and marble.
 Acidic products are obviously not recommended.
 We advise facilitating indoor maintenance by impregnating the surface, particularly in stain- and moisture-prone areas.
 Use a detergent that’s suitable for natural stone for everyday maintenance, and occasionally apply a protective care agent for added stain resistance.